Join one of the most effective community-based environmental groups in the country.

 - Two health plan options (PEC pays 83% of the premium for employee only coverage and 73% of the premium for added dependents based on our HSA plan rates)

 - Dental and Vision insurance plans

 - Short- and Long-Term Disability, Group Term Life, Accident, Critical Illness & Hospital Indemnity insurances – all premiums 100% paid by PEC

 - Health Savings Account (with employer match up to $750 per year) or Flexible Spending Accounts (for health & dependent care)

 - 403(b) pension plan with up to 6% employer contribution (3% automatic and 3% match) after 1 year of service with 100% vesting from day one

 - 12 paid holidays

-- 1 day per year of paid leave to volunteer at another non-profit or charitable cause
+- 1 day per year of paid leave to volunteer

 - Paid Bereavement, Jury Duty and Military Service Training leave